A2 road (Latvia): History

 The construction of Vidzeme highway began in 1839.
 Farms within 20 kilometers of the work site had to assist with the construction by providing a man with a horse carriage loaded with stones.
 The construction of the road began in Riga and was completed in 1858, when it was added to the Saint Petersburg-Pskov-Warsaw highway network.
 Between certain distances, horse post stations were built, where messengers changed horses (e.g. in Bērzkrogs, Līzespasts, etc.).
 Initially, the road was paved with stones, the entire length of the road was asphalted only after World War II.

-Before the financial crisis of 2008, it was planned to rebuild the road as a high-speed highway from Riga to "Sēnīte" (23.3 km) from 2011 to 2015, but due to a lack of funds, only the section from Berģi to Garkalne was rebuilt.
+Before the 2008 financial crisis, it was planned to rebuild the road as a high-speed highway from Riga to "Sēnīte" (23.3 km) from 2011 to 2015, but due to a lack of funds, only the section from Berģi to Garkalne was rebuilt.
 In April 2019, the construction works in the section from Garkalne to "Sēnīte" started, and were completed in August 2020.
 The contract price of the project was 46.5 million euros, of which 60% was financed by the state budget and 40% was co-financed by the EU Cohesion Fund.

 In October 2021, the reconstruction of the railway bridge in Sigulda started.
-As part of the construction work, a path for pedestrians and cyclists will also be built next to the road.
-The construction works are being carried out by SIA Viadukts for a contract price of 3.1 million euros, which is fully financed by the state budget.
-Construction works are expected to be completed by the end of 2022.
+As part of the construction work, a path for pedestrians and cyclists was also built next to the road.
+The construction works were carried out by SIA Viadukts for a contract price of 3.1 million euros, which was fully financed by the state budget.
+Construction works were completed at the end of 2022.

-At the beginning of August 2022, the reconstruction of the road section "Sēnīte" - Sigulda began, which is planned to be completed in the fall of 2023.
-The construction works are carried out by SIA Binders, the contract price of the project is 12.3 million euros, of which 85% (10.5 million euros) is co-financed by the EU Cohesion Fund.
+At the beginning of August 2022, the reconstruction of the road section "Sēnīte" - Sigulda began, which was completed at the beginning of September 2023.
+The construction was carried out by SIA Binders, the contract price of the project was 12.3 million euros, of which 85% (10.5 million euros) was co-financed by the EU Cohesion Fund.

+In June 2023, the reconstruction of the road section Melturi - Rīdzene began, which is set to be completed in September 2024.
+The construction is being carried out by ACBR-SB for a contract price of 15,6 million euros.